 To load an unpacked extension in developer mode, follow the steps in Hello World.

-Test the extension on a documentation page
+Test the extension

-First, open any of the following pages:
+Open any of the following pages:

 Then, click the extension action.
-If you set up a keyboard shortcut, you can test it by pressing Ctrl + B or Cmd + B.
+If you set up a keyboard shortcut, you can test it by pressing Ctrl+B or Cmd+B.

 It should go from this: